 The Effects of Homework on Counseling Outcomes

 Studies have shown that homework compliance is linked to better treatment outcomes.
-The good news is that there’s a variety of assignments that clients and counsellors can choose from together.
+The good news is that there’s a variety of assignments that clients and counselors can choose from together.
 So if one method isn’t sticking, there are plenty of other exercises to experiment with.

 2. Breathing exercises

 Breathing exercises are an effective way to reduce anxiety, stress, and calm the body.
 Clients can begin by incorporating breathing exercises into their daily routines.
-Encourage clients to schedule breathing for a few minutes once per day.
+Encourage clients to schedule breathing for a few minutes each day.
 The goal is to get them used to this exercise and to encourage them to get in the habit of using it in moments of stress and anxiety.